-The public have adapted for mediatization also.
-For example, they pay more attention and therefore, learn more information of candidates’ image than issues from the televised presidential debate (McKinney et al., 2003), although “Citizens feel strongly that debate discussion should reflect a public policy agenda, focusing on campaign issues most relevant to the public instead of campaign strategy or matters relating to candidate character” (McKinney & Carlin, 2004, p.
+The audience/public has adapted for the development of media as well.
+For example, they pay more attention and therefore, learn more information of candidates’ images than issues from the televised presidential debate (McKinney et al., 2003), although “Citizens feel strongly that debate discussion should reflect a public policy agenda, focusing on campaign issues most relevant to the public instead of campaign strategy or matters relating to candidate character” (McKinney & Carlin, 2004, p.
 220).
-The audience of the presidential debate would be more attracted to image information, no matter if they realized their change or not.
+The audience of the presidential debate would be more attracted to image information, consciously or unconsciously.

-Therefore, politicians have no choice but to adapt to these changes brought by mediatization in media and the audience.
-On the other hand, personalization summarized their adaptions and manifested the political mediatization (Hjarvard, 2013).
-From this perspective, it is inevitable that presidential debaters increasingly focused on their own public persona, own moral concerns rather than focusing on real discussions with others, because they want to focus on themselves, especially in terms of image.
+Therefore, politicians have no choice but to adapt to these transformative processes brought by mediatization in different social institutions.
+And personalization summarized their adaptions and manifested the political mediatization (Hjarvard, 2013).
+From this perspective, it is inevitable that presidential debaters increasingly focused on their own public persona, own moral considerations rather than real discussions with each other, because they want to exhibit and discuss about themselves, their own issue stance in order to build their own image.

 They could, but they did not want to

-Based on their moral loads, we argue that the presidential candidates could but did not want to develop real discussions based on understanding of each other in terms of moral concerns in different moral foundations.
+Based on their moral loads, we argue that the presidential candidates could but may not want to develop real discussions based on understanding of each other in terms of moral considerations from different moral foundations.
 This could offer an explanation to another interesting finding in this study: the first debate in each election year always has the biggest moral divergence.
 The first debate is more important than its following debates because it usually attracts the highest viewership.
 Plus, by the time of the second debate, lots of voters would have voted.
 Therefore, it is more crucial for the candidates to perform their own public persona in the first debate, which could result in the most self-centered speech during the first debate, thus the biggest moral divergence.

 It is worth mentioning that it would be not fair to blame the presidential candidates for “not wanting to”.
-The audience, the media, and the institution of politics are all driving forces of the moral divergence in presidential debate, because they all be mediatized more or less in this social change process of mediatization.
-The challenges that the presidential debate is facing need to be further explored from a social change perspective.
-For example, is it possible to prevent the moral divergence from being further widened?
-Or how could we prevent mediatization, or personalization from making the debate less of a debate?
-We leave these questions to future study.
+The audience, the media, and the institution of politics are all driving forces of the moral divergence in presidential debate, because they have all been mediatized more or less in this social change process of mediatization.
+The challenges that the presidential debate is facing need to be further explored from an institutional perspective in order to find solutions to prevent the moral divergence from being further widened, and personalization from making the debate less of a debate.

 References